susesamu/ob-team-charts/docs/example-monitoring-rebase.md

    1. Bump the hash version of the package then immediately create a commit,
    2. Run `PACKAGE=rancher-monitoring/66.7/rancher-node-exporter make prepare` - found errors:
       - See git branch for specifics; a lot more conflicts than previous parts,

-6. Rancher Monitoring:
+At this point, all of the sub-packages for this rebase version should be completed.
+Next you can take on the larger task of the main rancher-monitoring package for this version.

+### Update the main package for rebase

+For the main rancher-monitoring package we did the following:
-   1. Finally, after all the sub-charts, bump the hash version then immediately create a commit,
+1. After all the sub-charts are updated, bump the hash version then immediately create a commit,
-   2. It gets updated 2 times in this package so get both places,
+2. It gets updated 2 times in this package so get both places, (both `commit` fields in the file)
 3. Run `PACKAGE=rancher-monitoring/66.7/rancher-monitoring make prepare` - found errors:
    - Also has lots of changes, check git branch for specifics.
    - Use notes from [Dan's suggested method](dans-suggested-patch-resolution.md) to find all very broken patches
    - Once all broken patches disabled, make a test build: `PACKAGE=rancher-monitoring/66.7/rancher-monitoring make charts`
    - Add back removed broken patches via manual comparison of the last version of `rancher-monitoring` and consider upstream diffs.

+> [!NOTE]
+> This specific example had some undocumented steps but those can be reviewed in the PRs commits.
+> The following is a good summary of the process many of those commits worked though.

 The next aspect, that will be new to the process, is to also create a new `rancher-project-monitoring`.
 However before this we should verify the changes this far all work together and sort out rough edges first.